 That Old Witch

-Baba Yaga, the crone/witch of Russian folklore, has a complicated and evolving history.
+The crone/witch of Russian folklore, Baba Jaga, has a complicated and evolving history.
 While historically described as evil and vindictive, her narrative is more complex.
-Baba Yaga represents the wisdom of the old woman, comeuppance for those who bring hubris upon themselves, and taking the entitled down a peg or two.
+The piece represents the wisdom of the old woman, comeuppance for those who bring hubris upon themselves, and taking the entitled down a peg or two.
 Our scent and visual piece evokes slavic folklore, encouraging visitors to get close enough to open small boxes and experience scents inspired by the Russian tale “Baba Yaga & Vasilissa”- such as the three horsemen (dawn, dusk, and midnight), the Russian forest in winter, and the scent of the vengeance she enacts upon the selfish and greedy.

 This piece uses microcontrollers, programmed illumination, custom designed scents, and decorated wooden boxes connected to the mythology of Baba Yaga.
 Visitors are encouraged to take away the illustrated cards detailing the inspiration for the scents for the six sections of the story